jtbradt/flood-insurance-bpp/README.md

 Additional information on the survey instrument and the data included in **`data/raw/data_raw.csv`** are available in the text of [Bradt (2019)](https://doi.org/10.1017/bpp.2019.31).

+## Reuse

+Please contact me before reusing any of the underlying data or resulting tables or figures contained in this repository.
+Please cite to [Bradt (2019)](https://doi.org/10.1017/bpp.2019.31) when reusing these materials.

 ## Problems

 If you encounter any difficulties running the code or if you find any errors, please file an issue on this repo and I will look into it.